ampproject/amphtml/contributing/lts-release.md

 In the event that the second Monday of the month falls during a [release freeze](https://github.com/ampproject/amphtml/blob/main/contributing/release-schedule.md#release-freezes) (such as on one of the major US holidays), the promotion will be performed after the end of the release freeze.

-> Note: The **lts** release channel is available only to AMP Websites and AMP Stories; it is not available to AMP for Email or AMP for Ads.
+> Note: The **lts** release channel is available only to AMP Websites and AMP Stories; it is not available to AMP Email or AMP Ads.

 ## How to Opt-In